wso2/product-apim/product-scenarios/8-analyze-usage-of-apis-for-business-insights/8.2-business-insights-for-an-api-develeoper-based-on-api-popularity/8.2.1-view-sucscription-count-breakdown-of-an-api-based-on-version/README.md

-# 8.5.1 View API Usage by Applications.
+# 8.2.1 View Sucscription Count Breakdown of an API Based on Version

 ## When to use this approach